 c) transmit the information contained in the report to competent bodies, offices or agencies of the Union, as appropriate, for further investigation, where provided for under national or Union law.

-3. Member States shall ensure that competent authorities follow up on the reports by taking the necessary measures and investigate, to the extent appropriate, the subject-matter of the reports and can take adequate remedial action if necessary.
+3. Member States shall ensure that competent authorities follow up on the reports by taking the necessary measures and investigate, to the extent appropriate, the subject-matter of the reports and are empowered to take adequate remedial action if necessary.
 The competent authorities shall communicate to the reporting person the final outcome of the investigations and publish it ensuring that confidentiality is maintained.

-4. Member States shall ensure that any authority which has received a report but does not have the competence to address the breach reported transmits it to the competent authority within a reasonable time, securely and with due regard to relevant data protection legislation and confidentiality and that The reporting person shall be is informed, without delay. and with due regard to relevant data protection legislation.
+4. Member States shall ensure that any authority which has received a report but does not have the competence to address the breach reported transmits it to the competent authority within a reasonable time, in a secure manner and with due regard to relevant data protection legislation and confidentiality law and rules and that The reporting person shall be is informed, without delay. and with due regard to relevant data protection legislation.
 Member States shall ensure that competent authorities receiving reports they do not have competence to address have clear procedures for handling all disclosed information securely with due regard to confidentiality.

-Compromise amendment on Article 7
+Compromise amendment on Article 7 supported by Rapporteur,EPP, ECR, ALDE, Greens, GUE, EFDD

 Covering AM 387(Didier), 388 (Chrysogonos), 389 (Durand), 390 (Durand)